dipu-ray/dipu-ray/README.md

 ## Hi there, I'm Dipu Ray.
 ### Front-End Web Developer

-Hello everyone!
 I'm currently studies diploma in computer engineering and I'm also learning web development.
+I really enjoying web development and like this role.
 My hobbies are music, gym, bike trip and travelling.
 Thank you!

 Skills: HTML, CSS, Git & GitHub, Bootstrap and JavaScript.